luciodale/fork/README.md

 [Live demo](https://juxt.pro/blog/posts/clojurescript-form-library.html)

 ## Why Fork?
-If there is anything certain about us developers, it is that sooner or later we will have to deal with forms.
-No way around it.
+Forms are hard.
+Orchestrating their ever changing state, complex logic, and rich UI elements is quite a challenging task.

-**Fork** tries to establish a pattern by abstracting away the bits you have written over and over to shift your focus on the features implementation.
+**Fork** tries to establish a pattern by abstracting away the bits of code that can be generalized to shift the developer's focus on the features implementation.
 The following points represent the pillars *Fork* was built upon:

 * Control - *You code your form components*
 * Adaptable - *Plug it in and take only what you need*
-* Separation of concerns - *The state is kept local with a Ratom, while Re-frame handles global events*
+* Separation of concerns - *Logic and UI live in different places*
 * CSS Free - *You manage the style*

+It's worth to point out that from v2.0.0 this library doesn't necessarily require re-frame.
+In fact, you can use it exclusively with Reagent.

-As at this state you must be dying of curiosity, I will dive right into the code implementation hoping that this will help you save the day... and some nerves.
+As at this state you must be dying of curiosity, I will dive right into the implementation details, hoping that this will help you save the day... and some nerves.

 ## API